Theistic Evolution

 The concept of evolution being a godless random chance process is emphasized throughout the writings of scientists.
 For example, consider the words of famous geneticist Richard Lewontin:

-From such quotes we may infer that it is either/or: either 100% evolution or 100% intelligent design.
-But the landscape here is getting murky.
-Some intelligent desing proponents are saying that evolution happened but also that God's supernatural intervention helped at certain key points.
+But the landscape here gets murky.
+Some Intelligent Design proponents think that macro-evolution did in fact happen, but also that God's supernatural intervention helped at certain key points.
 Here is an interesting article that actually puts scientists in four different camps on this question: Paul Nelson on Design and Common Ancestry.

-Young Earth Creationistists hold to a literal 6-day creation.
-But they also believe that their views are fully compatible with science—that the vast majority of scientific evidences that help date the age of the earth point to a very young earth.
+Young Earth Creationistists hold to a literal 6-day creation week.
+They also believe that the genealogies in Genesis are complete and comprehensive.
+Together, these limit the age of the earth to less than 10,000 years.
+Young Earthers also believe that their views are fully compatible with science—that the vast majority of scientific evidences that help date the age of the earth point to a very young earth.
+They believe that when the Bible says that there was no death before the Fall of man (when Adam sinned), this literally means that there was no physical death of men or even animals before Adam disobeyed God.
+Thus, even carnivorous animals ate only plant matter until Adam's Fall.
 The proponents of this view include Answers in Genesis and The Institute for Creation Research.

 There are numerous other implications about how the book of Genesis is interpreted in this regard.
-This all interesting to the theologian.
-But we would emphasize here that the bigger debate is not about the age of the earth.
+This is all interesting to the theologian.
+While we lean toward an old earth view, we would again emphasize here that the bigger debate is not about the age of the earth.
 The key point in the debate with evolutionists is whether God created the universe and life, or whether it was a matter of pure chance.
+If you fail to understand this, you have missed the point of the debate!

 There are four basic categories of theistic evolution, which we will simply call TE-1, TE-2, TE-3.
-In discussion with proponents of theistic evolution, we have noticed that most have not thought their position very deeply.
-They simply hold to some sort of vague idea.
+In discussion with proponents of theistic evolution, we have noticed that most have not thought through their position very deeply.
+They simply hold to some sort of vague idea about all of this.
 By breaking down these various views we might help the reader to get a better grasp of the possibilities.
 Our thanks to Stephen Meyer at the Discovery Institute for some of this helpful thinking.

-TE-2 says that God directed evolution but that this cannot be detected scientifically.
-This group seems to take their view of origins of man largely on faith as they offer no scientific explantion for it.
-If we understand their views, The BioLogos Forum is a proponent of this idea.
-Like TE-1, God intervened trillions and trillions of times into random processes.
-Here's an interesting article about this: Olasky on Evolution.
-Olasky points out that there are serious contradictions with this view and Christianity.
+TE-2 says that God directed evolution, but that this cannot be detected scientifically.
+This group seems to take their view of origins of man largely on blind faith as they offer no scientific explanation for it.
+The idea of blind faith is no better than superstition or wishful thinking—and is neither scientific nor biblical.
+The BioLogos Forum is a proponent of this idea.
+Like TE-1, God intervened trillions and trillions of times into "random" processes.
 Also see our article How the Bible and Evolution Conflict.

 TE-3 says that God did not direct the evolutionary process in any way.
 Yet they still say that God was involved in the process somehow.
 Thus, they believe that God guided an un-guided process.
 This view is obviously logically contradictory and thus is impossible.